coruscateor/corlib/README.md

 ### Events

 Events and events related objects, inspred by .net events.

+### Sync

+Objects for synchronising stuff.

 ## The Weak-Self Pattern

-When a reference counted object holds a weak reference to itself, which can be accessed publicly, this can be called the Weak-Self pattern.
+When a reference counted object holds a weak reference to itself, which can be accessed publicly, this is what I call the weak-self pattern.

 This is useful when your types need to be used with Rc\<Any\> and you want to get a reference counted instance once the exact type of the Any instance has been established.

-If an object stores a weak (or strong) refernce to its reference counted instance, this makes it a reference type.
+If an object stores a weak (or strong) reference to its reference counted instance, this makes it a reference type.

-A referece type is a type that can only be refenced and not directly accessed or manipulated.
+A reference type is a type that can only be referenced and not directly accessed or manipulated on the stack.

 ## Todo: